ErazerBrecht/IOT5/README.md

 If you're an author of something, and think there are violations against copyright in my repo, please contant me.
 It wasn't intended!

+If you think there is something wrong, please use the issues system of GitHub.
+Ofcourse I also accepts pull requests with optimizations.

 ### 1. Rond wat draait het IoT?
 **Data**.
 Bij een IoT netwerk is het de bedoeling we verschillende data beschikbaar stellen via een netwerk.
 De data kan afkomstig zijn van verschillende sensoren.